FedAdamW: A Communication-Efficient Optimizer with Convergence and Generalization Guarantees for Federated Large Models: Challenges of AdamW in FL

 Despite the widespread use of AdamW~\cite{loshchilov2017fixing, vaswani2017attention} in centralized deep learning, its adaptation to federated settings remains largely unexplored.
 In this section, we analyze three fundamental challenges that hinder its effectiveness in FL settings.

-\textbf{Challenge 1: High Variance in Second-Moment Estimates ($\boldsymbol{v}$).} AdamW maintains a second-moment estimate ($\boldsymbol{v}$) to scale gradients adaptively, updated as: where $\boldsymbol{v}^{r,k}_i$ denotes the second-moment estimate maintained by client $i$ at local step $k$ of round $r$, $\boldsymbol{g}^{r,k}_i$ is the stochastic gradient, $\beta_2=0.999$ is the exponential decay rate for the second moment, and $\odot$ represents the element-wise (Hadamard) product in \textbf{Algorithm \ref{algorithm_local_adamw}}.
+\textbf{Challenge 1: High Variance in Second-Moment Estimates ($\boldsymbol{v}$).} AdamW maintains a second-moment estimate ($\boldsymbol{v}$) to scale gradients adaptively, updated as:

+where $\boldsymbol{v}^{r,k}_i$ denotes the second-moment estimate maintained by client $i$ at local step $k$ of round $r$, $\boldsymbol{g}^{r,k}_i$ is the stochastic gradient, $\beta_2=0.999$ is the exponential decay rate for the second moment, and $\odot$ represents the element-wise (Hadamard) product in \textbf{Algorithm \ref{algorithm_local_adamw}}.
 In FL, data heterogeneity leads to gradient heterogeneity.
 The squared stochastic gradients $\boldsymbol{g}^{r,k}_i \odot \boldsymbol{g}^{r,k}_i$ in Eq.~\eqref{eq 5.1} amplify the variance of $\boldsymbol{v}$ across clients in \textbf{Figure \ref{fig:challenge} (a)}.
 This can cause instability and inefficient aggregation, especially when using non-i.i.d. data~\cite{chen2020toward}.

 \textbf{Challenge 2: Local Overfitting and Client Drift.} While AdamW accelerates convergence through its adaptivity, it may exacerbate local overfitting.
 In FL, where each client minimizes its own local objective $f_i(\cdot)$, creating a natural gap between the local and global optima.
 Adaptive optimizers such as AdamW, with stronger update magnitudes, can drive clients further toward their local optima—diverging from the global direction.
-This leads to client drift as illustrated in \textbf{Figure \ref{fig:challenge} (b)}, which manifests as inconsistencies in local models that degrade the global aggregation performance.
+This leads to client drift as illustrated in \textbf{Figure \ref{fig:challenge} (b)}, which manifests as inconsistencies in local models that degrade the global performance.